Alberto Fujimori: Military regime

-Peruvian–U.S. relations earlier in Fujimori's presidency had been dominated by questions of coca eradication and Fujimori's initial reluctance to sign an accord to increase his military's eradication efforts in the lowlands.
+Peru–United States relations earlier in Fujimori's presidency had been dominated by questions of coca eradication and Fujimori's initial reluctance to sign an accord to increase his military's eradication efforts in the lowlands.
 Fujimori's autogolpe became a major obstacle to relations, as the United States immediately suspended all military and economic aid, with exceptions for counter-narcotic and humanitarian funds.
-Two weeks after the self-coup, however, the George H.W.
-Bush administration changed its position and officially recognized Fujimori as the legitimate leader of Peru, partly because he was willing to implement economic austerity measures, but also because of his adamant opposition to the Shining Path.
+Two weeks after the self-coup, the George H. W. Bush administration changed its position and officially recognized Fujimori as the legitimate leader of Peru, partly because he was willing to implement economic austerity measures, but also because of his adamant opposition to the Shining Path.

-Authoritarian period

-With FREDEMO dissolved and APRA leader Alan García exiled to Colombia, Fujimori sought to legitimize his position.
-He called elections for a Democratic Constitutional Congress, to serve as a legislature and as a constituent assembly.
-The APRA and Popular Action attempted a boycott of this election, but the Christian People's Party (PPC, not to be confused with PCP, Partido Comunista del Peru, or "Peruvian Communist Party") and many left-leaning parties participated in this election.
-Fujimori supporters won a majority of the seats in this body and drafted a new constitution in 1993.
-In a referendum, the coup and the Constitution of 1993 were approved by a margin of less than five percent.

-On 13 November 1993, General Jaime Salinas led a failed military coup.
-Salinas asserted that his intentions were to turn Fujimori over to be tried for violating the Peruvian constitution.
+On 13 November 1992, General Jaime Salinas Sedó attempted to overthrow Fujimori in a failed military coup.
+Salinas asserted that his intentions were to turn Fujimori over to be tried for violating the constitution.

-In 1994, Fujimori separated from his wife Susana Higuchi in a noisy, public divorce.
-He formally stripped her of the title First Lady in August 1994, appointing their eldest daughter as First Lady in her stead.
-Higuchi publicly denounced Fujimori as a "tyrant" and claimed that his administration was corrupt.
-They formally divorced in 1995.

-In Fujimori's first term of office, over 3,000 Peruvians were killed in political murders.